uwescience/myria-docs/usecase-astronomy.markdown

 # N-body Use Case

 ## Ingesting Data
 To ingest simulation data into Myria, you can either upload data in Tipsy or NChilada format.
 We detail instructions for each below.
+Before you start, make sure to clone the following repository: [MyMergerTree](https://github.com/uwdb/MyMergerTree)

+* Install Myria-Python and Raco
+	* Navigate to ```/MyMergerTree/libs/raco``` folder and run ```python setup.py install```.
+Might need to use sudo.
+	* Also run ```pip install myria-python```

 * Tipsy
-  * For this format, first upload the simulation data under the master at vega.cs.washington.edu.
-If you need a directory or more space to upload your data, please contact the myria-users mailing list.
-  * After the data is uploaded in the cluster you'll then need to ingest it into the Myria system.
-Use the following [bash](/docs/usecase-scripts/nbody/generate_ingest.sh) file to ingest the data.
-In this file, you'll need to replace a few sections that are placed in brackets (we also have a working example based on the romulus8 dataset [here](/docs/usecase-scripts/nbody/generate_ingest_example.sh)):
-    * [SNAPSHOTS] - This should be replaced with the snapshot numbers listed in order separated by spaces
+	* First, upload your files to vega@cs.washington.edu.
+Please contact the myria-users mailing list at myria-users@cs.washington.edu to reqest access.
+	* From the repository, navigate to ```/MyMergerTree/ingest/ingest_tipsy```.
+Here, you will find a file called ```generate_ingest_template.sh```.
+In this file, replace lines 4-10 with information about your dataset.
+Below we describe each parameter:
-    * [PATH\_TO_SCRIPTS] - This should be replaced by the path of the data in vega.cs.washington.edu.
+		- DATA_PATH: location of the tipsy files in vega
-    * [SIMULATION_NAME] - This should be replaced by the name fo the simulation you would like to address the dataset by (i.e. Romulus, Cosmo50, etc.).
-    * [USER_NAME] - your username.
-This can be anything you'd like.
+		- IORD: name of the file extension for iord files
+		- GRP: name of the file extension for grp files
+		- SIMULATION_PREFIX: name of the prefix for each file
+		- SNAPSHOT_LIST: list of snapshots in the simulation
+		- USER_NAME: the desired username for the relations that will be ingested into Myria
+		- PROGRAM_NAME: the desired program name for the relations that will be ingested into Myria
-  * Once this is filled out, run the bash script.
-This will create several ingest files as well as a file called `ingest_all_cosmo.sh`.
-Running `ingest_all_cosmo.sh` will sequentially ingest each snapshot you've listed out in the bash script.
-In the Myria website, you can check the progress of each ingest under the Queries tab.
+	* Once filled out, run the ```generate_ingest_template.sh``` bash file.
+This will create a bash file called ```ingest_all_cosmo.sh``` along with a series of ingest files for each snapshot.
+Running ```ingest_all_cosmo.sh``` will run each ingest sequentially.
+Check the progress of the ingest [here](https://myria-web.appspot.com/queries).
+	* Once ingested, you will need to repartition the snapshot data among the workers.
+To do this, go to ```/MyMergerTree/ingest/partition_tipsy``` directory.
+Here, open the ```partition_snapshots.py``` file and fill out the following information:
+		- SNAPSHOT_LIST: the list of snapshots ingested
+		- USER_NAME: the username used during ingest
+		- PROGRAM_NAME: the program name used during ingest
+	* Once filled out, running the python file will sequentially hash partition each snapshot.

 * NChilada
-	* For this format, it is recommended to upload the data into HDFS since the file sizes are larger.
-(Instructions to do this from Globus coming soon).
-	* After the data is loaded into HDFS on vega.cs.washington.edu, we can then run the following [script](/docs/usecase-scripts/nbody/parallel_ingest.json) to ingest the data into Myria.
-(Instructions coming soon).
+	* Coming soon

 ## Running Queries
+* Step 1: Creating Edges and Nodes
+ * In order to create the merger trees, you will need to create the edges and the nodes first.
+First go to ```/MyMergerTree/queries```.
+Here, you will need to open ```create_edges.py``` and ```create_nodes.py`` and fill out the parameters at the top of the files.
+The parameters for SNAPSHOT\_LIST, USER\_NAME and PROGRAM\_NAME stay the same as before.
+For the new parameters:
+	- DM\_SOL\_UNIT: the dmsolunit for the simulation
+	- NON\_GRP\_PARTICLES: the group number of the particles that do not belong to a group (i.e. -1 or 0)
+	- IORDER: the name of the iOrder column (i.e. Might be iord or iOrder depending on the simulation)
+  * Run ```create_edges.py``` and ```create_nodes.py``` files in any order
+* Step 2: Creating Custom Filter Queries
+  * You can create queries to filter the edges and nodes table (named edgesTable and nodesTable respectively).
+Examples coming soon.

+* Step 3: Prepare Data for Visualization
+  * After filtering edges, open the ```queries_for_visualization.py``` file.
+Here, there are two new parameters, NODES\_RELATION and EDGES\_RELATION.
+This depends on the relation names for the resulting nodes and edges relations you generated after the filters.
+Once you run this python file, you can visualize the results.

 ## Example Custom Queries